danilito19/blog/about/index.md

 * Read Reddit
 * Hunt for [cheap flights](https://skiplagged.com)
-* Weightlift, do yoga, run
+* Weightlift, do yoga, run, and tackle my fitness goals
 * Cook restaurant-style meals at home with my husband
 * Read about financial independence
+* Ponder about remote work and plan a future as a digital nomad